-We acknowledge that even though our grantmaking process happens in multiple languages, the language we use to communicate our work to the world is English.
-This language is not only overrepresented in our communication, but it can also introduce concepts that shape our imagination and how we envision our organizing, impact and transformative change that do not necessarily speak to the realities of our community across different contexts.
-The domination of one language can also impose culturespecific concepts that might not accurately describe movements' organizing realities.
-This can create immense power dynamics that prioritize one knowledge source over others, as the language used in funding processes has the power to set agendas and direct our strategies and work.
-This report also contains concepts that allow us to communicate some ideas more quickly with the philanthropic community, but those same concepts don't necessarily translate to the realities across Global South and East socio-political contexts.
-Feminist organizers are continuously asked to translate our work and our realities to the language used within philanthropic frameworks, which is sometimes too narrow to fit our vision.
-This report is written by non-native English speakers, so we understand the challenge of language accessibility.
-We kept some concepts descriptive in the report, and we will build an online glossary on our web page that expands overtime.
-Also, we will ensure that this report is translated to other languages that we use in our work.
+We acknowledge that even though our grantmaking process is facilitated in multiple languages, the language we use to communicate our work to the world is English.
+This language is not only overrepresented in our communication, but it can also introduce concepts that shape our imagination and how we envision our organizing, impact and transformative change that do not necessarily speak to the realities of our communities across different contexts.
+The domination of one language can also impose culture-specific concepts that might not accurately describe movements' organizing experience.
+This can further create immense power dynamics that prioritize one knowledge source over others, as the language used in funding processes has the power to set agendas and direct our strategies and our work.
+This report also contains concepts that allow us to communicate some ideas more quickly with the philanthropic community, but those same concepts don't necessarily translate to the Global South and East socio-political contexts.
+Feminist organizers are continuously asked to translate their realities to the language used within philanthropic frameworks, which is sometimes too narrow to fit their vision.
+This report is written by non-native English speakers and we understand the challenge of language accessibility and representation.
+For this reason, we kept some concepts descriptive in the report, and we will build an online glossary on FRIDA's web page that we will also expand over time.
+This report will be translated to other languages that FRIDA operates in and it would be adopted accordingly.